-A Jabian team of Human Capital Management experts came in to develop the detailed material and trainings for the Leadership Academy.
-Working alongside key stakeholders, 3+ days of material was created to transform the way field managers interact, understand their role, lead their teams, and develop their leadership skills.
+A Jabian team of Human Capital Management experts came in to develop the detailed material and training for the Leadership Academy.
+Working alongside key stakeholders, three-plus days of material was created to transform the way field managers interact, understand their roles, lead their teams, and develop their leadership skills.

 The Leadership Academy was built to:

 - Address gaps for field management and the company, which were determined through a needs assessment with key stakeholders

 - Create a foundation for the client’s new way of working (after several mergers & acquisitions) by building key competencies for leaders and understanding leadership roles at the larger company

 - Take management through modules focused on developing self-leadership and team leadership skills, applicable for enabling their branches on the ground

 - Inspire leaders to grow and develop their branches